Will NSFAS Fund Me If I Have A Job?

 To qualify for NSFAS funding, you must pass Grades 9 to 12 to study at any TVET college.
 Students intending to enrol at university must pass Grade 12.
 You must provide your latest results or academic transcript so that you are vetted to determine your eligibility for financial assistance.

-If you are still waiting for your Grade 12 results, you can still submit your NSFAS application and then submit them when they are out.
+If you are still waiting for your Grade 12 results, you can still submit your NSFAS application and then submit it when it is out.
 Applicants are expected to meet the academic admission requirements at the institutions they intend to join before NSFAS allocates funding to them.

 NSFAS is a bursary that specifically funds people from poor backgrounds to pursue their tertiary education at public universities or TVET colleges.
 Even if you have a job, you can qualify for funding as long as you meet other requirements.
 For instance, your combined gross income should not exceed R350 000 and less than R600 000 if you are disabled.
 You need to provide accurate information about your income, or else your application will be disqualified.
 If you were once approved or you have another qualification, your application will not be considered.
 Carefully check all the NSFAS requirements first.